Cone 6 Drop-and-Soak Firing Schedule

 Deep, deep blue without any cobalt.
 How?

 These have to be seen to be believed, it is the deepest, richest blue we have ever produced.
 This is Plainsman M340 fired to cone 6.
-Black-firing L3954B engobe (having 10% Burnt Umber instead of the normal 10% Zircopax) was applied inside and partway down the outsides (at the stiff leather hard stage).
+Black-firing L3954B engobe (having 10% Burnt (not raw) Umber instead of the normal 10% Zircopax) was applied inside and partway down the outsides (at the stiff leather hard stage).
 The incising was done after the engobe dried enough to be able to handle the piece.
 The glaze is Alberta Slip rutile blue.
+Firing schedule: Cone 6 drop-and-soak.

 Blistering in a cone 6 white variegated glaze.
 Why?